nautobot/nautobot/nautobot/docs/installation/3-nautobot.md

 ### Activate the Virtual Environment

-Enter the Python virtual environment (aka virtualenv) created by the install script and observe that afterward your prompt will change to the name of the virtualenv (`venv`):
+To verify the installation worked, activate the Python virtual environment (aka virtualenv) created by the install script and observe that afterward your prompt will change to the name of the virtualenv (`venv`):

 ```no-highlight
 $ source /opt/nautobot/venv/bin/activate